 How Can 3DS Authentication Enhance My Payments Flow?

-As the rapid growth of ecommerce platforms and digital payments continue, the amount of card-not-present (CNP) transactions has increased.
-While this can provide extra convenience for the cardholder, merchants must make sure they are engaging with digital channels to manage activity, increase sales, improve security, and lower threats while also creating a quick and easy checkout process for their consumers.
+As the rapid growth of ecommerce platforms and digital payments continues, the amount of card-not-present (CNP) transactions has increased.
+While this can provide extra convenience for the cardholder, merchants must engage with digital channels to manage activity, increase sales, improve security, and lower threats while creating a quick and easy checkout process for their consumers.
 Due to the rise in popularity of customers shopping online, fraud is more common and even harder to control.
-For businesses to have success via the internet they must mitigate these issues and help ensure the authenticity of CNP transactions through additional authorization technologies that have been introduced and developed.
+For businesses to succeed online, they must mitigate these issues and help ensure the authenticity of card-not-present transactions through other authorization technologies that have been introduced and developed.

 Strong customer authentication (SCA) was established by the EU Revised Directive on Payment Services (PSD2) in 2019 to help support the security of digital transactions and is a preferred method for ensuring the authenticity of CNP payments.
 This technology requires multi-factor authentication (MFA) form to be completed for CNP scenarios.
 This can be satisfied by 3-D Secure (3DS) technology and will provide enhanced security to support and protect the identity of the cardholder.

-Additionally, the newest version of this protocol, EMV 3DS, was released by EMVCo and uses a more advanced process when authenticating.
+The newest version of this protocol, EMV 3DS (also known as 3DS2), was released by EMVCo and used a more advanced process when authenticating.
 During the first launch of 3DS, cart abandonment was a huge issue.
 Now with the latest version, users can authenticate themselves with their card issuer.
-The merchant involved is required to use EMV 3DS to authenticate and confirm the consumer who is making the purchase is the actual cardholder.
-Then the transaction data and device information are sent to the issuer to be reviewed, they decide the authentication type, and process the payment instantly.
-This process is occurring invisibly to the user and authenticates the payment automatically with less friction.
-If there are any questions about the legitimacy or concerns on suspicious behavior, they will be flagged, and users can receive a message with a code to verify their identity.
+The merchant involved must use EMV 3DS to authenticate and confirm that the consumer making the purchase is the actual cardholder.
+Then the transaction data and device information are sent to the issuer for review.
+They decide the authentication type and process the payment instantly.
+This process occurs invisibly to the user and authenticates the payment automatically with less friction.
+Any questions about the legitimacy or concerns about suspicious behavior will be flagged, and users can receive a message with a code to verify their identity.
 This process has been a less disruptive and more secure experience for consumers.

-EMV 3DS is key for fighting and beating fraud.
-Not only is this valuable to consumers because they will have more confidence in purchases going through quickly and safely, but card issuers will have better fraud management and authentication methods while merchants will have more security and fewer friction issues.
+EMV 3DS is key for fighting and beating credit card fraud.
+This is valuable to consumers because they will have more confidence in purchases going through quickly and safely, and card issuers will have better fraud management and authentication methods.
+In contrast, merchants will have more security and fewer friction issues.
 Overall, each party involved will enjoy the benefits of additional profitability and less liability being created.